 The boat departs at 0830 am for the second half of the journey.
 On the way to Luang Prabang two stops will be made.

 The first stop is at the village of Ban Baw.
-Here you will be able to see the processing of traditional rice alcohol.
+Here there is a chance to see the processing of traditional rice alcohol.
 Continue downstream to the Pak Ou Caves.
 Locally referred to as Tam Ting, these two caves are carved out of towering limestone cliffs and contain thousands of gold lacquered Buddha statues.
 The Buddhas range in size from a few centimeters to the size of a human.
 The caves are also a destination for local pilgrimages.

 Luang Prabang is a further 2 hours downstream from Pak Ou.
-Arrive in Luang Prabang early evening, before sunset, and transfer to your hotel.
+Arrive in Luang Prabang early evening, before sunset, and transfer to the hotel.

 The rest of the day is free at leisure.

 After breakfast at the hotel, venture to Luang Prabang’s peninsula where the Mekong and Nam Khan Rivers merge.
 The beautiful Wat Xieng Thong is located here and a visit to the temple unveils golden gates, ornaments, and colorful murals.